gumato/instagram/README.md

 # Instagram
 ## Built By pricilla 19th May 2019
 ## Description
-This is a web application where a user is able to view images.
-Image details are stored in categories and tagged by Location.
-The admin is responsible for uploading, editing or deleting images.
+This is a web application where you can clone inastgram.
+Upload images and see my profile with all pictures.

 # User Stories
 ## Users would like to: